 - Advanced Features Octoparse has lots of powerful features to help you overcome hurdles to article scraping.
-For example, if you want to scrape articles from medium, Octoparse can easily deal with challenges like login issues, keyword search, infinite scrolling, and many more.
+For example, if you want to scrape articles from Medium, Octoparse can easily deal with challenges like login issues, keyword searches, infinite scrolling, and many more.

 - Cross-Platform As a client-based freeware, Octoparse supports both Windows and Mac, you can simply download and install Octoparse from its official website and try out some of the ready-to-use templates for article scraping.
 Visit its self-service portal for tutorials if you decide to build a custom web crawler on your own.

 - Acceleration & Scheduling Octoparse comes with a boost mode which greatly improves the speed of article scraping both on local devices and in the cloud.
 If you want up-to-date articles or publications fast and easy, Octoparse won’t let you down.
 The crawlers in Octoparse can also be scheduled to run hourly, daily, or weekly to get articles delivered regularly either on your local machine or using its cloud-based platform.

 - Customer Service The Octoparse team also delivers great customer support and is dedicated to helping you with all kinds of data needs.
 If SaaS is not your thing, they also have a managed service that offers a one-stop solution for all your data needs.